 Krystal Sautter, David Hitchcock, Shannon Hitchcock,

 John Hazuka, Joe Jirka, William Spivey, Ray Schwartz, Mike Parizek, Cyndie Glismann, Niki (Welch) Griffith, Steve Petersen, Andy Gordon,

-Clint Crawford and Linda Dembowski, Rick Walowiak, Doug Thoms and Spencer Anderson
+Clint Crawford and Linda Dembowski, Rick Walowiak, Doug Thoms,

 The names are usually engineers and support staff/managers

 who I remember and worked with on a daily basis during my employment from1969 - 2001 and especially from